SidetrekAI/create-knative-cluster/README.md

 ### Motivation
 It is far too much work to setup a working Kubernetes cluster with everything required to serve even a simple web app.
 Despite the introduction of interesting DevOps automation tools like Pulumi, it's common to encounter countless issues and gotchas.
 This package aims to remove that frustration - much like Create React App did for scaffolding a React app.

 Underneath, this package uses Knative to serve apps.
-Knative has many interesting features that make serving apps in Kubernetes clusters painless compared to traditional deployment/service pattern, such as scalable serverless setup, zero downtime deployment, easy rollbacks via revision-based deployments, blue/green or canary deployments, traffic based autoscaling, etc. Please check out the Knative docs [here](https://knative.dev/docs/) for more details.
+Knative has many interesting features that make serving apps in Kubernetes clusters painless compared to the traditional Kubernetes deployment/service pattern, such as scalable serverless setup, zero downtime deployment, easy rollbacks via revision-based deployments, blue/green or canary deployments, traffic based autoscaling, etc. Please check out the Knative docs [here](https://knative.dev/docs/) for more details.

 ### What's included
 * AWS EKS cluster with Managed Node Group: Defaults to disk space of 30GB, 3 desired nodes, 3 min nodes, and 20 max nodes.